Rehpotsirhc-z/Aegis-Explorer/README.md

 ## Roadmap

+-   [ ] Fix the weird https workaround in line 212 of contentScript
+-   [ ] Move the background to inside the webrequest
 -   [ ] Train the text AI without monetary and social and remove all of those from every file
 -   [ ] Fix the contentscript webrequest image to hide the images
 -   [X] Make text log to pie chart